 SBA Press Release:

-ATLANTA – The U.S. Small Business Administration is reminding small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private nonprofit organizations that April 16 is the filing deadline for federal economic injury disaster loans in Chattooga, Floyd and Polk counties, Georgia as a result of the rainfall, wind, flooding, flashing flooding and Tropical Storm Cindy that occurred from May 1 through June 30, 2017.
+ATLANTA – The U.S. Small Business Administration announced today that Economic Injury Disaster Loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and private nonprofit organizations located in Georgia as a result of the drought that began on March 20, 2018.

 Applicants may apply online using the Electronic Loan Application (ELA) via SBA’s secure website at Disasterloan.sba.gov.

-Completed loan applications must be returned to SBA no later than April 16, 2018.
+Submit completed loan applications to SBA no later than Jan.
+16, 2019.